NillionNetwork/cra-nillion/README.md

 # Nillion Operations and Blind Compute Demo

-This is a demo of the JavaScript Nillion Client working with payments connected to the testnet.
+This is a demo of the JavaScript Nillion Client working with payments connected to nillion-devnet.

 Notes